chregu/simply-understandability-score/README.md

 # Simply simplify language understandability score only

-Inspired by https://github.com/machinelearningZH/simply-simplify-language by the Statistisches Amt Kanton Zürich.
+Inspired by https://github.com/machinelearningZH/simply-simplify-language by the [Statistisches Amt Kanton Zürich](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/data.html).
 Many thanks for it.

 I just wanted the understandability score, so I stripped everything else out and made a simple API for it.

-It works on German text only.
+It works on German text only - preferably Swiss High German.

 ## Usage